-By requiring Plaintiff's donors to disclose their donations in order to bid on state contracts, the Governor's Executive Order violates the First Amendment.
+By requiring Plaintiff's current and potential donors to disclose their donations in order to bid on state contracts, Governor Bullock's Executive Order violates the First Amendment.

-- 26. The allegations contained in all preceding paragraphs are incorporated herein by reference. - 27.
+- 33. The allegations contained in all preceding paragraphs are incorporated herein by reference. - 34.
 IOP and its donors enjoy a right to engage in anonymous issue advocacy protected by the First Amendment as incorporated against the states.

 McIntyre v.
 Ohio Election Commission, 514 U.S. 334 (1995).
-The Governor's Executive Order violates that right by requiring disclosure of donations, removing the anonymity of their issue advocacy. - 28.
+The Governor's Executive Order violates that right by requiring disclosure of donations, removing the anonymity of their issue advocacy. - 35.
 Similarly, IOP and its donors enjoy a right to privacy in their association for free speech about issues, a right protected by the First Amendment as incorporated against the states.
 NAACP v.
 Alabama ex rel.
 Patterson, 357 U.S. 449 (1958).
-The Governor's Executive Order violates that right by requiring disclosure of donations, ending the privacy of the speech-oriented association. - 29. "[E]ven though this provision applies evenhandedly to advocates of differing viewpoints, it [a disclosure requirement] is a direct regulation of the content of speech."
+See Rumsfeld v.
+FAIR, 547 U.S. 47 (2006).
+The Governor's Executive Order violates that right by requiring disclosure of donations, ending the privacy of the speech-oriented association. - 36.
+IOP enjoys a right to charitable solicitation to advance its mission.
+Riley v.
+National Federation of the Blind, 487 U.S. 781 (1988).
+Governor Bullock's Executive Order hinders the fruitful exercise of that right by requiring disclosure of donations, making it less likely that potential donors will contribute at the cost of unwanted exposure and potential harassment and retaliation.

+- 37. "[E]ven though this provision applies evenhandedly to advocates of differing viewpoints, it [a disclosure requirement] is a direct regulation of the content of speech."
 McIntrye, 514 U.S. at 345.
 Accord ACLU v.
 Heller, 378 F.3d 979, 987 (9th Cir.
-2004).

-- 30. This court should apply "the most exacting scrutiny" to the order because it is a content-based disclosure regulation.
+2004). - 38.
+This court should apply "the most exacting scrutiny" to the order because it is a content-based disclosure regulation.
 Doe v.
 Harris, 772 F.3d 563, 574 (9th Cir.
 2014).
 Accord McIntyre, 514 U.S. at 346 (sponsor disclosure law subject to exacting scrutiny); Nat'l Assn. for Gun Rights (NAGR) v.
-Mangan, No. 18-35010, slip op. at 14 (9th Cir.
-Aug 12, 2019) (same). - 31.
-The Governor's Executive Order does not meet the standards of exacting scrutiny and is overbroad.
-Though the government may have a legitimate interest in knowing the organizations sponsoring issue advocacy proximate in time to an election, see NAGR at 26, it does not have an interest in knowing the names and addresses of members and supporters who have simply donated to entities that engage in issue advocacy.
-When government forces the disclosure of members and supporters, it crosses into the realm of anonymous speech and private association protected by McIntyre and NAACP, where its interests are secondary and citizens interests are stronger. - 32.
-IOP and its donors are entitled to an injunction under 42 U.S.C. § 1983 enjoining Governor Bullock from continuing his unconstitutional policy of requiring disclosure of issue-advocacy donors and enjoining Defendant Holmlund from advising executive agencies they must comply with that unconstitutional policy.
+Mangan, 933 F.3d 1102, 1114 (9th Cir.
+2019) (same). - 39.
+Governor Bullock's Executive Order does not meet the standards of exacting scrutiny and is overbroad.
+Though the government may have a legitimate interest in knowing the organizations sponsoring issue advocacy proximate in time to an election, see NAGR at 1117-18, it does not have an interest in knowing the names and addresses of donors who have simply donated to entities that engage in issue advocacy.
+When government forces the disclosure of donors, it crosses into the realm of anonymous speech and private association protected by McIntyre and NAACP, where its interests are secondary and citizens interests are stronger.

+40. IOP and its donors are entitled to an injunction under 42 U.S.C. § 1983 enjoining Governor Bullock from continuing his unconstitutional policy of requiring disclosure of issue-advocacy donors and enjoining Defendant Holmlund from advising executive agencies they must comply with that unconstitutional policy.